outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

                'ALL_N ALL_N of ALL_N ALL_N'
          'ALL_N ALL_N ALL_N of ALL_N ALL_N ALL_N'
     - add formatting to allow multiple items as keys in json and maintain order for interface network paths

+  - alternate utility function implementations have variation potential in the exact operations used to achieve the function intents, but there are requirements in which definitions these functions use because they are inherent to the system.
+For example, the embodiment may use a specific definition of an attribute (standardized to a set of filters) in order to build the attribute-identification function using a set of filters - but the general attribute definition is still partially determined in its initial version by requirements specified in the documentation, such as a set of core attribute types (input, output, function parameter, abstract, descriptive, identifying, differentiating, variable, constant), the definition of a function, and the definition of conversion functions between standard formats.